Biscoff cinnamon rolls made with soft brioche dough, creamy cookie butter swirls, crushed Biscoff cookies, and a smooth Biscoff cream cheese frosting.

 Can I make Biscoff cinnamon rolls without a stand mixer?

-Yes!
-You can knead the dough by hand for about 10–12 minutes until it becomes smooth and elastic.
+Yes.
+You can knead the dough by hand for about 10 to 12 minutes, until smooth and elastic.

 Why didn’t my dough rise?

-Your yeast may have been expired, or the milk was too hot and killed it.
-Make sure the milk is just warm, not hot.
+The yeast may have been expired, or the milk was too hot and killed it.
+The milk should be warm, not hot.

 Can I freeze the rolls?

 Yes.
-You can freeze the baked rolls (unfrosted) for up to 2 months.
+Freeze the baked rolls without frosting for up to 2 months.
 Thaw and reheat before adding the frosting.

 Can I use crunchy Biscoff spread instead of smooth?

-Definitely!
-It adds extra texture to the filling, especially if you love that cookie crunch.
+Yes.
+Crunchy Biscoff adds extra texture to the filling and more cookie crunch.

 Print